 For now, it’s important to understand the principle.
 As with the rest of your site audit, the idea is to create a strong foundation to build new SEO-focused content.

 With any luck, your audit will list relatively cheap and easy actions.
-These will improve your SEO greatly, as well as ensure that your future SEO strategy reaches its full potential.
+These will greatly improve your SEO and ensure that your future SEO strategy reaches its full potential.

 In that vein, the second step in your strategy should be rectifying relevant technical issues.

-Now, the words ‘technical actions’ may well make some of you a little nervous.
+The words ‘technical actions’ may make some of you a little nervous.
 Never fear.
 Most SEO-related technical changes are pretty simple.
 Where things get a bit more complicated, they should still be easy to get a pro to fix without breaking the bank.

-Briefly, here are the kinds of things you’re likely to need to change.
+Briefly, here are the things you’ll likely need to change.

 These are the most common technical SEO problems.
 They’re also the easiest to get your head around.
 The first thing to check is that each page on your site has at least 3-4 internal links pointing to and from it.